Associate Dean for Research, Philip E. Austin Endowed Chair, Professor, and Director

 Areas of Expertise:

 Morgaen L. Donaldson is a Professor of Educational Leadership at the University of Connecticut and Director of the University’s Center for Education Policy Analysis, Research, and Evaluation (CEPARE).
-She is also a Research Associate at the Center for Policy Analysis and a Research Affiliate of the Project on the Next Generation of Teachers at Harvard University and a co-director of the Connecticut COVID-19 Education Research Collaborative (CCERC), an innovative partnership between the State Department of Education and researchers from Connecticut’s colleges and universities.
+She is also a Research Affiliate of the Project on the Next Generation of Teachers at Harvard University and a co-director of the Connecticut COVID-19 Education Research Collaborative (CCERC), an innovative partnership between the State Department of Education and researchers from Connecticut’s colleges and universities.
 Dr. Donaldson began her career as a high school teacher in urban and semi-urban schools and was a founding faculty member of the Boston Arts Academy, Boston’s public high school for the arts.
 She also served as a Project Director in a Gates Foundation-funded effort to replicate the best practices of small schools successfully serving low-income and minority populations.
 As a researcher, Dr. Donaldson conducts quantitative and qualitative studies on educator quality, educator evaluation, teacher retention, school leadership, and teachers’ unions with a particular focus on urban and rural schools.
 She is currently conducting studies principal development and evaluation in 23 school districts in Connecticut, Michigan, and Tennessee and teacher development and evaluation across a range of school settings.
-Dr. Donaldson’s comprehensive examination of teacher evaluation, Multidisciplinary Perspectives on Teacher Evaluation, will be published by Routledge in early 2021.
+Dr. Donaldson’s comprehensive examination of teacher evaluation, Multidisciplinary Perspectives on Teacher Evaluation, was published by Routledge in early 2021.